What to Expect

 Yes – but please note that not all the courses you need to finish your degree may be offered online.
 Our advisement staff is happy to assist you in planning how to finish your degree.

 All students are encouraged to apply for financial aid and scholarships.
-The first step is apply for financial aid using the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov.
-Students should apply as soon after January 1 for that year’s fall semester as possible, for the Financial Aid Office to determine eligibility financial aid programs.
+The first step is to apply for financial aid using the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov.
+For further information, visit the SIU Financial Aid website.

 Refer to Online Program Costs page.

 After admission to the University, students’ transfer credit is evaluated for acceptance toward your program, including University Core Curriculum (UCC) requirements.
-Credit accepted for transfer not applied to UCC requirements or to a specific degree program, will be considered general transfer credit (elective credit).
+Credits accepted for transfer that do not apply to UCC requirements or to a specific degree program, will be considered general transfer credit (elective credit).

-As part of the advisement process, your academic advisor will assist you in creating your educational plan for graduation, showing you how your transfer credit applied to your degree.
+As part of the advisement process, your academic advisor will assist you in creating your educational plan for graduation, showing you how your transfer credit applies toward your degree.

 You may start reviewing how your credits will transfer into SIU from transfer.siu.edu.

-In order to graduate, students must complete all program requirements, University Core Curriculum requirements, and meet the GPA requirements as found in the Undergraduate Catalog (link to catalog).
-This may sould like a lot, but your academic advisors are here to help you plan your path to graduation!
-They help ensure you meet all the requirements for graduation, we recommend “checking in” with your advisor each semester.
+In order to graduate, students must complete all program requirements, University Core Curriculum requirements, and meet the GPA requirements as found in the Undergraduate Catalog.
+This may sound like a lot, but your academic advisors are here to help you plan your path to graduation!
+They help ensure you meet all the requirements for graduation.
+We recommend “checking in” with your advisor each semester.